10 Reasons to visit the South Island

 The South Island is more rural than the North Island, so naturally there are many farms and there are many sheep.
 In addition, many farms are located in high-country areas.

-You might even have to stop and wait for sheep to get off the road when driving on rural roads or "drive through" them like I did when I drove on the Hakatere Potts road.
+You might even have to stop and wait for sheep to get off the road when driving on rural roads or drive through them like I did when I drove on the Hakatere Potts Road.

 So if you want to see sheep, you’re guaranteed to see a good few on the South Island.

-11. South Island beaches (bonus reason)
+11. South Island beaches (bonus)

 While the North Island has the best beaches in New Zealand – in my opinion – the South Island beaches are not too shabby.

-Head to the top of the South Island for beaches, especially Nelson, Kaiteriteri, and Golden Bay.
 Then take Highway 6 down to the West Coast to enjoy the rugged beauty of the New Zealand coastline.

 Final words on 10 reasons to visit the South Island

-OK, I cheated a bit, because the North Island definitely wins in the best New Zealand beaches category.
+Okay, I cheated a bit, because the North Island definitely wins in the best New Zealand beaches category.